 Learn more about Sjogrens treatment and information.

 In Sjogren's the salivary and tear glands are invaded by a type of white blood cell, rendering them less effective.
-Researchers discovered that a green tea component, polyphenol epigallocatechin-3-gallate (EGCG,) this invasion or infiltration in human cell cultures, strengthening normal human salivary acinar cells.
-They studied the effect of the compound in mice and found that those that received an oral green tea extract experienced significantly less damage to their salivary glands, with reduced lymphocyte infiltration, as well as lower serum total autoantibody levels, compared to those that did not receive the compound.
+Researchers investigated whether and how a green tea component, polyphenol epigallocatechin-3-gallate (EGCG), strengthens normal human salivary acinar cells.
+They studied the effect of the compound in mice and found that those that received an oral green tea extract experienced significantly less damage to their salivary glands, with reduced lymphocyte infiltration, as well as lower blood total auto-antibody levels, compared to those that did not receive the compound.